 The difference in a healthy relationship between an individual and something in the environment or world of “form” is distinguished by the two words response and reaction.
-The two words refer to the distinction between a relationship that results in awareness and compassion (response) and one that results in afflictive emotion, fear and anger (reaction).
+These words refer to the distinction between awareness and compassion (response) and afflictive emotion, fear and anger (reaction).
 Following the First World War, European artists were reacting to their experience of that war and expressing it in their art.

 Find a much more in-depth discussion in books by Roy Charles Henry.